 Demographic Trends

 The word socio-cultural relates to sociological and cultural aspects of a grouping and or country.
 In assessing the socio-cultural environment of India relating to the establishment of Wal-Mart, we must carefully consider that India is a country rich in culture and centuries of old traditions.
 Elders are respected and the family unit is placed in high esteem.
 Though the caste system has been outlawed, remnants of it still remain in the subconscious of the populace.
-It determines people’s role, status and social order.
+The caste system determined people’s role, status, and social order.
 In order to successfully set up and do business in India we would need to become fully aware of the socio-cultural aspects of India’s business life.

 Cultural Analysis

 India is one of the most populous countries in the world with upwards of 1.1 billion people.
-It is rich in languages, races and religions with the most dominant religion being Hinduism.
+It is rich in languages, races, and religions with the most dominant religion being Hinduism.
 Hinduism teaches that life is governed by karma.
-Karma is the philosophy that every action has a predetermined reaction and that man can be reincarnated to continue learning on his spiritual path towards God.
+Karma is the philosophy that every action has a predetermined reaction.
 The average Indian is very respectful and expects that in return.
-He takes his religion seriously whether he is Hindu, Muslim, Christian, Buddhist, Jain, Zoroastrian or Sikh.
+He takes his religion seriously whether he is Hindu, Muslim, Christian, Buddhist, Jain, Zoroastrian, or Sikh.

-The practice of the working population in India is the expectation that their guest will be punctual but they do not necessarily feel the need to reciprocate.
-American culture is different because it they arrive early; expecting that the same courtesy be observed.
+The practice of the working population in India is the expectation that their guest will be punctual, but they do not necessarily feel the need to reciprocate.
+American culture is different because if they arrive early they expect the same courtesy be observed.
 Additionally, Indian business culture is driven by established etiquette of which it is important to be aware.
 The pecking order is strictly observed via the acknowledgement of the elder first when greeting a group of persons.

 Social Impact Assessment Team